source-foundry/ufodiff/README.md

 - **[D]** file deleted
 - **[M]** file modified

+For Markdown formatted data, see the `deltamd` command.
 For JSON formatted data, see the `deltajson` subcommand.

 ```
 Subcommands: